MicrosoftDocs/dynamics365smb-docs/business-central/sustainability-fin-reporting.md

 If you want to analyze your sustainability or statistical data, you can achieve this by setting up the **Row Definition**.

-To create or edit a row definition, follow the steps:
+To create or edit a row definition, follow these steps:

 1. On the **Financial Reports** page, select the relevant financial report, and then choose the **Edit Row Definition** action.
 2. Set up rows as in the following steps.